Skip to content

 No longer confined to British borders, International No Diet Day quickly blossomed into a global movement, proving that sometimes, the most delicious revolutions begin with a picnic basket.

-But what if I told you that the true essence of dieting lies not in deprivation, but in nourishment?
-Diet simply means “the kinds of food that a person habitually eats.”
-It’s not a four-letter word for deprivation.
+But the true essence of dieting lies not in deprivation.
+Diet simply means “the kinds of food that a person habitually eats” It’s not a four-letter word for deprivation.

 Food is fuel, not the enemy!

-So go ahead, have that extra slice of pizza, but also remember to eat your veggies.
-After all, variety is the spice of life!
+So go ahead, have that extra slice of pizza, but also remember to eat your veggies!

 Today, every bite is guilt-free.
 Enjoy!

-And because you know that your body is a temple, not a trash can.
+And because you know that your body is a temple, but also not a trash can.
 Choose wisely!
 Ditch the cheap sheet-cake with that terrible aftertaste and choose the indulgence that is at least worth its calories.
-You are what you eat and youโre not cheap or fake.
+You are what you eat and you’re NOT cheap or fake!
 Love yourself, respect yourself and go for that decadent haute cuisine feast you secretly were craving!

-May your plates be overflowing with flavor and your taste buds tremble with delight!
+May your plates be overflowing with flavor and your body feel satisfied.

 Happy International No Diet Day!